AhmedAbdulrahmann/Product-Sales/README.md

 💼 As a result of thisproject, I learned a great deal more about data visualization, and data and graphic interaction which are valuable skills for a data manager.

+If you’re interested in developing this kind of dashboard and/or analyzing your data, please don’t hesitate to get in touch – it would be great to exchange opinions, and I’d like to hear what is done in this area by other specialists! 🙌

 💡 Check all the details on GitHub- the completed project: https://github.com/AhmedAbdulrahmann